JDewhirst/eng86/C#_OOP/notes/05_solid_and_design_patterns.md

 ### Example: Our Hunter Class

-Our first imp of Hunter included a _camera field to represent a camera and a Shoot() method that returns a message about the camera.
+Our first implementation of Hunter included a _camera field to represent a camera and a Shoot() method that returns a message about the camera.
 If we wanted to add more functionality to the camera (focus, set exposure, etc) we would have to change the *Hunter*, but why is the Hunter in charge of the camera anyway ?
 So move the camera functionality to a separate class.

 Because everything is only responsible for itself it's then easier to reuse in other contexts.
+In the first implementation if I wanted to implement a camera on some other class, say a tourist, I would have to build that functionality again within the Tourist.
+If camera is its own class I do not need to do this.

 ## The Open–Closed Principle